Repository vs Functional DAL

 ctx.db.selectFrom('posts').selectAll().where('user_id', '=', userId).execute()

-// Create context from executor (plugins automatically included)
+// Pass executor directly to queries (plugins automatically included)

 // Compose queries